 Deep Contradictions Remain At The Core Of The Israeli-Palestinian Conflict

-The contradictions of the Israeli-Palestinian conflict are always on display, but rarely so starkly as this week, when the United States opened its embassy in Jerusalem and the militant group Hamas and others planned a protest at the same time that turned deadly.
+The contradictions of the Israeli-Palestinian conflict are always on display, but rarely as starkly as this week, when the United States opened its embassy in Jerusalem and the militant group Hamas and others planned a protest at the same time that turned deadly.

 In Jerusalem on Monday, hundreds of American and Israeli dignitaries gathered around a specially built stage at the newly designated embassy, while diplomats from most of the world stayed away.
 In Gaza, thousands of Palestinians approached — and in some places, stormed — the border fences that surround their small territory, and Israeli troops opened fire.
 Gaza health authorities said at least 60 Palestinians were killed and more than 1,300 suffered gunshot wounds.